Load Files

 What is a load file?

-Modify your load file in Excel, then "Save As" a .csv file.
-Your load file must be named nextpoint_load_file.csv in order for Nextpoint to recognize it as the load file for your import.
+Modify your load file in Excel, then use Save As to save the file as a .csv.
+Your load file must be named nextpoint_load_file.csv for Nextpoint to recognize it during import.

-ESI and self-contained files
+ESI and Self-Contained Files

 VypWQB1CUT.png